openoakland/opendisclosure/README.md

 Meeting notes can be found in [this Google Doc](https://docs.google.com/document/d/11xji54-RiszyFBQnSBOI5Ylmzn2vC9glwAoU6A8CM_0/edit?pli=1#).

-## To install the backend in a Vagrant Virtual box, follow the instructions here:
+## To install the backend in a Vagrant virtual box, follow the instructions here:
 [Instructions for running backend in vagrant](https://github.com/stochasticTreat/opendisclosure/blob/master/README_installation_in_vagrant.md)

 ## Running Locally